Mills County, Texas: Climate

 Mills County typically offers hot summers and cool winters.
 Rainfall tends to be spread throughout the year, and snowfall is infrequent.
-Sixty percent, or about sixteen inches, of annual rainfall typically falls from April through September.
-Averaging fourteen miles per hour, prevailing winds come from the south-southeast.
+The county typically receives 25-26 inches of rain a year based on historical records.
+Records show a high historical yearly rainfall of 26.75 inches.
+Yearly rainfall for 2023-2025 was above average: 28.85 inches in 2023; 34.7 inches in 2024; and 32.3 inches in 2025.
+Averaging 14 miles per hour, prevailing winds come from the south-southeast.
+The county's growing season last 230 days.
 The Köppen Climate Classification for Goldthwaite, the county seat, is "humid subtropical" (Cfa).